nambvarun/dotfiles/README.md

 `install-plugins-zsh.sh`: installs zsh-syntax-highlighting and zsh-autosuggestions.

-In order to activate the plugins.
-We need to edit the ~/.zshrc file with the corresponding command.
+We need to edit the plugins line in `~/.zshrc` with this command:
 ```
 plugins=(git zsh-syntax-highlighting zsh-autosuggestions)
 ```